Cap-go/capacitor-updater/README.md

 addListener(eventName: 'updateFailed', listenerFunc: UpdateFailedListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for update event in the App, let you know when update is ready to install at next app start
+Listen for update fail event in the App, let you know when update has fail to install at next app start

 | Param              | Type                                                                  |
 | ------------------ | --------------------------------------------------------------------- |